-In addition to a comprehensive intellectual foundation gained through the acquisition of highly specialized knowledge and interdisciplinary knowledge, the University defines "creative wisdom education" as an educational system to nurture highly-skilled intellectuals with wellbalanced general knowledge and skills including ethics, humanity, logicality, internationality, communication skills, a rich physical and mental foundation, and management, planning and coordination skills.
-Based on this philosophy of creative wisdom education, each educational organization and degree program systematically structures and implements educational programs that enable students to acquire Generic Competences and Specific Competences in a well-balanced manner, as specified in the Diploma Policy.
+In addition to a comprehensive intellectual foundation gained through the acquisition of highly specialized knowledge and interdisciplinary knowledge, the University defines "transferable skills education" as an educational system to nurture highly-skilled intellectuals with wellbalanced generic skills including ethics, humanity, logicality, internationality, communication skills, a rich physical and mental foundation, and management, planning and coordination skills.
+Based on this philosophy of transferable skills education, each educational organization and degree program systematically structures and implements educational programs that enable students to acquire Generic Competences and Specific Competences in a well-balanced manner, as specified in the Diploma Policy.
 For this reason, we offer not only courses related to the major field of study of each degree program, but also Graduate General Education Courses organized across the entire university, Inter-disciplinary Foundation Courses organized by each graduate school, and Degree Programs' Common Courses.
 Graduate General Education Courses mainly correspond to Generic Competences, and we have established six courses to cultivate ethics, information transmission and communication skills, internationality, career management skills, a broad intellectual foundation, and a rich physical and mental foundation in a balanced manner.
 Inter-disciplinary Foundation Courses correspond to the Specific Competences of Graduate schools, and allow students to acquire basic knowledge in various specialized fields adjacent to their own.
-Through taking
+Through taking Graduate General Education Courses, Inter-disciplinary Foundation Courses, Degree Programs' Common Courses, and specialized courses in their respective fields of study, students will be able to acquire the ability to think logically from a holistic perspective, as well as acquire expertise in a wide range of fields beyond the confines of a single discipline.